-When my husband and I have a quiet Saturday afternoon to ourselves and feel like exploring, we just love poking around our favorite old-town district that’s located not too far from our home, one that is full of really cool shops and great little places to eat.
+When my husband and I have a quiet Saturday afternoon to ourselves and feel like exploring, we just love poking around our favorite old-town district, not too far from our home, full of really cool shops and great little places to eat.

-It’s fresh, raw fish (my favorite is either ahi or yellowfin tuna), tossed with a flavorful and zippy sauce (I love spicy wasabi and soy!), and spooned over your choice of rice along with tasty accoutrements like pickled ginger, wasabi, seaweed, cucumber, etc.
+Basically, a poke bowl consists of fresh, raw fish tossed with a flavorful and zippy sauce, then spooned over your choice of rice along with tasty accoutrements like pickled ginger, wasabi, seaweed, cucumber, etc.

-You don’t need to buy a huge amount of the fish, either.
-One nice piece of tuna (8oz) can easily feed a couple of people, considering that you're also adding other delicious goodies into the mix.
+One nice piece of tuna can feed a couple of people with my recipe, considering that you're also adding other delicious goodies into the mix.

 by Ingrid Beer

-• 2 ½ cups cooked and chilled white rice (or Jasmine)
+- 2 ½ cups cooked and chilled white rice (or Jasmine rice)

 Wasabi-Soy Sauce Ingredients:

 - 1 to 1 ½ teaspoons prepared wasabi (can be purchased in a small tube)

 - ¼ teaspoon sesame oil

 - 1 teaspoon Sriracha Sauce (or more, if you like it more spicy)